 Non-Surgical Procedure

-Paragard Placement
+Paragard® Placement

 To place Paragard, your healthcare provider will:

-- Cleanse your vagina and cervix
+- Cleanse your vagina and cervix with antiseptic solution to prevent infection

 After placement, ask your healthcare provider to explain how to do a self-check of the threads so you feel comfortable doing it on your own.
 You should also schedule a follow-up appointment about a month afterwards so your healthcare provider can check to make sure Paragard has remained in the right place.
-Your healthcare provider should check your Paragard once a year as part of your annual visit.
+Your healthcare provider may check your Paragard once a year as part of your annual visit.

 Personalize Your Paragard Experience